• Skip to primary navigation

 I had been clearing the snow-blocked road for my neighbors for some time.

-The more I do it, the more I got a little tired by the fact that my snowblower…
+The more I did it, the more I got a little tired of the fact that my snowblower…

-…kept on turning off in the middle of my task.
+kept on turning it off in the middle of my task.

 It’s hard for me to go back and forth to my house.